LukaSveigl/Dank-Tank-Trouble/README.md

 - The root directory contains `index.html`, the project's front page that is used for showcasing code.
-- The `lib` directory holds the libraries.
-We use libraries when something is too tedious or prone to error if written by hand or out of the scope of this project.
+- The `lib` directory holds the libraries used in the project.
 - The `common` directory contains all the code and resources that are used in multiple systems of this project.
   - The `engine` directory contains all elements that interact directly with